Considerations about Accreditation

 - The U of N Board of Regents consists of the YWAM Global Leadership Team (GLT) and representatives from the YWAM 23 worldwide regions, fields and ministry divisions.
 Accreditation generally requires a partially non-YWAM governing board.
 However, the present U of N Board of Regents is from a diverse international group which understands the founding principles of the Mission and the University.
 Since the development of U of N is still in a formative stage and needs freedom to grow into the fulfillment of the purposes for which it was created, we do not believe that it is right to form a non-YWAM governing board.
 The U of N does have an International Advisory Board which consists primarily of non-YWAM representatives.

 - U of N maintains a staff of volunteer missionaries who must raise their own support independent of their positions with the University.
-Accrediting agencies require salaries for university staff members on the basis that a good solid income helps to ensure stability in the university system and quality in its program.
+Accrediting agencies require salaries for university staff members on the basis that a good solid income helps to ensure stability in the university system and quality in its programmes.
 The U of N is establishing a “track record” to demonstrate stability through a history of quality long-term staff with independent support.
 But for now, the lack of salaries for staff could preclude accreditation.
 Presently, U of N has a growing student population internationally, constant construction of new buildings and projects globally, and a growing force of long-term staff members.